 Clicking the badge takes you into the build view of the pipeline.

 Finding the build badge of your project

-In the pipeline view of a project expand the General settings.
+In the pipeline view of a project, select the Settings tab and then click General.
 Next to the badges section you will find a link to the build badge.